Butter, margarine, oil

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

 Butter is made by churning cream or milk, to be called butter should consist of mostly milk fats.
-More generally it could refer to any edible fat that is solid at room temperature.

-The fact that margarine contains a good deal of water makes it less fit for baking as it is more likely to spray hot fat as the water evaporates.
+The fact that margarine contains a good deal of water makes it less fit for baking, as it is more likely to spray hot fat as the water evaporates.

 People may regularly refer to margarine as butter, although in many countries the packaging cannot legally do so.